Kapernikov/tinyvoc/WORKFLOW.md

 # Wrapping up

 DVC data registries can be quite useful if you can not for some reason keep all your code / models / data in one single repository.
 We show one possible way of working here.
-If you need advice on how to set up DVC in your context or you want to automate things further, don't hesitate to [give us a call](mailto:info@kapernikov.com).
+If you need advice on how to set up DVC in your context or you want to automate things further, don't hesitate to [contact us](mailto:info@kapernikov.com).